-The asynchronous line driver provides an interface between the user program and the PALS, PASLA, 2-line mux, 8-line mux, or current loop communications multiplexor (CLCM) communications adapter which, in turn, support the terminals listed in Chapter 2.
+The asynchronous line driver provides an interface between the user program and the programmable asynchronous line system (PALS), programmable asynchronous single line adapter (PASLA), 2-line communications multiplexor (2-line MUX), 8-line communications multiplexor (8-line MUX), or current loop communications multiplexor (CLCM) communications adapter which, in turn, support the terminals listed in Chapter 2.
 This line driver allows the user to specify the control sequences and data necessary to complete a transmission over a communications line.

-To transmit or receive data over a communications line with RS232C interface leads, the asynchronous line iriver communicates with PALS, PASLA, 2-line mux, or 8-line mux.
+To transmit or receive data over a communications line with RS232C interface leads, the asynchronous line driver communicates with PALS, PASLA, 2-line MUX, or 8-line MUX.
 To transmit or receive data over a communications line with current loop interface leads, the asynchronous line driver communicates with CLCM.
 The driver does not have to be aware of what devices are downstream from these adapters.
 The terminal manager written to support the driver, however, must be given the device attributes.